>>Click here for the official website of the Texas Blueberry Festival.

-Set deep in Texas Forest Country in the oldest town in Texas, the Texas Blueberry Festival, presented by Brookshire Brothers, is a delightful day of the America you dreamed still existed.
-This year marks the 25th anniversary of the most delicious festival in the Lone Star State — a day-long celebration of the annual blueberry harvest.
+The Texas Blueberry Festival presented by Tipton Ford-Lincoln is a delightful day of good old-fashioned family fun!
+This year marks the 29th anniversary of the most delicious festival in the Lone Star State.
+As the only state-sanctioned blueberry festival in Texas, this delicious annual event attracts more than 20,000 people to Nacogdoches’ historic downtown district.